microsoft/pxt-arcade/docs/skillmap/sc/sc6a.md

 ## Finished

-When you're done testing your project, click **Finish** to return to the main page to find out how you can make the enemies a little smarter.
+When you're done testing your project, click **Done** to return to the main page to find out how you can make the enemies a little smarter.